I love working with both brands and content marketing agencies.

 My primary goal is to make sure the content I write for you accomplishes its purpose.
 (I don’t write content that just takes up space.)

 - I’m comfortable writing for just about any industry.
 I’m an experienced researcher, and even if I’m not an expert in your industry, I am an expert in business.
 I may not understand exactly how you make your widget, but I do understand that you have to sell it for more than it cost you to produce it.
-I understand business processes, digital transformation, challenges in getting raw materials, changes in logistics and supply change, the pressure brick-and-mortar retailers feel from e-commerce sites, etc. Even if I can’t make a widget, I can connect all the dots.
+I understand business processes, digital transformation, challenges in getting raw materials, changes in logistics and supply chains, the pressure brick-and-mortar retailers feel from e-commerce sites, etc. Even if I can’t make a widget, I can connect all the dots.

 - I vet my sources carefully and won’t link to a site that will embarrass you.